 1. Use Dot to Dot Quilting designs.

-Even though I want to quilt intricate looking designs, I want to do it as quickly as possible.
-Connecting “dots”, or reference points on a quilt, is an each way to create geometric designs that really fit the piecing.
+Even though I want to quilt intricate-looking designs, I want to do it as quickly as possible.
+Connecting “dots”, or reference points on a quilt, is a way to create geometric designs that really fit the piecing.
 In fact, most of the designs I quilted in Tula Pink’s quilt used variations of this technique.

 I used the points of the star and the center of the block to create this particular design.
 I really love the way it breaks the block up into smaller shapes….too much fun!